A Dynamical Approach to the Berezin-Li-Yau Inequality: Introduction

 The Berezin--Li--Yau inequality \cite{berezin,li-yau} is a central result of spectral geometry.
 For any bounded domain $\Omega\subset\mathbb{R}^d$ and any $\Lambda>0$, the Riesz mean of the Dirichlet Laplacian satisfies the sharp bound

 where $L_d^{\mathrm{cl}}=(\omega_d/(2\pi)^d)\,(2/(d+2))$, and equality holds in the semiclassical limit on balls.

-Classical proofs of this inequality are static: Berezin’s method employs coherent states \cite{berezin}, Li and Yau use Legendre duality \cite{li-yau}, and later approaches rely on Dirichlet--Neumann bracketing (e.g.\ Laptev--Weidl).
-In this work we develop a completely different, genuinely dynamical method, in which the inequality is obtained as a monotonicity property along Huisken’s volume-preserving mean curvature flow \cite{huisken87}.
+Classical proofs of this inequality are static: Berezin's method employs coherent states \cite{berezin}, Li and Yau use Legendre duality \cite{li-yau}, and later approaches rely on Dirichlet--Neumann bracketing and trace/Sobolev estimates; see for example \cite{Cheng1976,Escobar1988}.
+Recent complementary semiclassical bounds for Riesz means on convex domains were obtained by Frank--Larson \cite{FrankLarson2025}.
+In this work we develop a completely different, genuinely dynamical method, in which the inequality is obtained as a monotonicity property along Huisken's volume-preserving mean curvature flow \cite{huisken87}.

 The key point is that the ball plays a dual role.
 First, it is the global attractor of the volume-preserving mean curvature flow: if $\Omega_0$ is smooth and convex, then the evolving domains $\Omega_t$ exist for all $t\ge 0$, preserve volume, and converge smoothly to the ball of the same volume \cite{huisken87}.
-Second, the ball uniquely maximizes the semiclassical Riesz mean $R_\Lambda(\Omega)$ among domains of fixed volume, reflecting its familiar extremality in phase-space asymptotics.
+Second, the ball is the natural extremizer of the semiclassical Riesz mean $R_\Lambda(\Omega)$ among domains of fixed volume, consistent with its familiar role in phase-space asymptotics.

 Our main result establishes a direct connection between these two phenomena: \emph{the Riesz mean $R_\Lambda(\Omega_t)$ is monotone non-decreasing along the volume-preserving mean curvature flow}.
 The derivative of $R_\Lambda$ admits a boundary representation involving the spectral density $Q_\Lambda(x)=\sum_{\lambda_k<\Lambda}|\partial_n u_k(x)|^2$ and the mean curvature $H$, and the sign of this expression is governed by a geometric correlation inequality proved here in all dimensions.